Givi Shaduri

 Mikheil Javakhishvili wrote the novel Givi Shaduri in 1928.
 The novel follows the adventure genre.
 It is made up of five independent stories, which have one common character - the story teller, the title named Givi Shaduri.

 Plot

-The narrator of the novel - Givi Shaduri is talking to the reader from the Feast.
-Shaduri is the elderly and people skilled in life.
-Each story of his hard life have used many adventures episode.
+Givi Shaduri tells the story of a man broken and oppressed by life, depicted with profound emotional depth and psychological insight.
+The narrator of the novel, Givi Shaduri, speaks to the reader from a festive gathering.
+He is an elderly man experienced in the ways of life.
+Each story recounts episodes filled with the hardships and adventures that have shaped his existence.